 Check out my article on: Are Siamese Good Apartment Cats?

 3. Maine Coon Cats

 Maine Coon cats are gentle giants that love to explore.
 They were one of the most loved breeds in North America in 2021, and there’s a reason for that: they’re incredibly expressive cats.
 Maine Coon cats are a mix of the Siamese and Bengal cat in temperament, still talkative and energetic, but not extremely so like the other two breeds.

 However, similar to the Bengal cat, they are expensive and need a lot of stimuli, especially if they’re going to be indoor exclusive cats.
-Additionally, because of their large size, they may need a space that’s more open or well cat-proofed to prevent accidents.
+Additionally, because of their large size, they may need a more open or well-cat-proofed space to prevent accidents.

 Honorable Mention: Sphynx Cats